 What is a dialog box?

 Dialog boxes are like popup notifications.
-They have a specific purpose which is often short term.
+They have a specific purpose which is often short-term.
 Let’s say you have a choice for the form and wish to notify the user before using the same.
-In such a case, you can make use of the dialog box and let the user make the choice.
-Also, you can use the same for letting the user decide if the choice made by them is reasonable.
-So basically dialog boxes are used in such scenarios.
+In such a case, you can use the dialog box and let the user make the choice.
+Also, you can use the same to let the user decide if their choice is reasonable.
+So basically, dialog boxes are used in such scenarios.

 Note: I assume that you have an application under test in which you have access to the dialog box.
-If not, just download Visual Studio community edition.
-And then create one sample WinFormapplication and add the dialog box component on that form.
-When you execute this application, you have to fire up the event through the button or some other way and invoke the dialog box.
-So I assume you have done at-least this process on your own before you can assume the test scenarios for the dialog box.
+If not, download the Visual Studio community edition.
+And then, create one sample WinFormapplication and add the dialog box component to that form.
+When executing this application, you have to fire up the event through the button or another way and invoke the dialog box.
+So I assume you have done at least this process before you can assume the test scenarios for the dialog box.